LONDON MARKETS: FTSE 100 Steers Lower As M&S, Pearson Fall

 "Overall conditions for high street retailers remain pretty grim, with consumer purses under pressure and competition coming from all angles.
 M&S is swimming quite hard against this tide, so it deserves some credit for treading water," he said.

-However, "sterling may end up being the focus given that the main events are a panel appearance from Bank of England Chief Economist Andy Haldane and a speech from Deputy Gov. Ben Broadbent," said Connor Campbell, financial analyst at Spreadex, in a note.

-"[Haldane] sparked a sterling surge in June after switching from dove to hawk, while the latter is yet to make his stance clear, meaning any rate hike tidbits could be of great interest to the pound."

 Haldane will be at a panel at 11:00 a.m.
 London time, or 6 a.m.
 Eastern Time, at the Bank of England in London.
-Broadbent will speak at the Scottish Council for Development and Industry in Aberdeen, Scotland, at 12 p.m.
+Broadbent will speak at the Scottish Council for Development and Industry in Aberdeen, Scotland, at a revised time of 1:30 p.m.
 London time.

-Miners, metals and China: Miners on Monday initially keyed off on losses in their Australian-listed shares "on account of a still weak oil price, another gold selloff and weakness among base metals even after solid China inflation data," said Accendo Markets in an early Monday note.

 (END) Dow Jones Newswires